 Family gathering during the Christmas holidays

-Family gatherings are one of the best traditions in the country during the Christmas holidays.
+Getting together with family or friends is one of the best Salvadoran traditions during the Christmas holidays.
 Salvadorans travel long distances to be with loved ones during these holiday celebrations.

-Salvadoran families do different things during Christmas gatherings.
-For example, some families attend religious activities together.
-Other families stay at home, play traditional music, dance, hang out, and talk to each other.
+Families do different things during these Christmas gatherings.
+Some families attend religious activities together, and others stay at home, play traditional music, dance, hang out, and talk to each other.

 Traditional and unique foods for Christmas